"If a picture is worth a thousand words, then a movie may be worth a million words." - Anonymous

-In the 1950s, labeling of molecules with radioisotopes and then visualizing their passage through cells, tissues, and ecosystems were introduced.
-It was a completely new form of perception because it permitted temporal visualization of the molecular objects enumerated and fixed by x-ray crystallography, the ultracentrifuge, and the electron microscope.
+In the 1950s, labeling molecules with radioisotopes and then visualizing their passage through cells, tissues, and ecosystems were introduced.
+It was a completely new form of perception because it permitted temporal visualization of the molecular objects enumerated and fixed by X-ray crystallography, the ultracentrifuge, and the electron microscope.

 The tension between the still and the moving image has been, and will no doubt remain, a highly productive force in the generation of new scientific knowledge.

 Factors that matter most

 The sensitivity of the detector (signal‐to‐noise), specimen viability, and the speed required for image acquisition are the main three factors that matter most when choosing an optical microscopy system for live-cell imaging.

 Currently, there is no all‐purpose live‐cell imaging system that is suitable for all possible examinations.
 Researchers must, therefore, confront this by determining the optimal parameters while reducing cell damage or death.
 They also need to understand the pros and cons of different microscopes.
 Most cellular processes occur in three dimensions over time.
 Therefore, cells need to be imaged in four dimensions to obtain a complete picture.
 Most epi‐illumination microscopes and confocal systems acquire data series in four dimensions.